Gayle Benson: Philanthropy

 While married, Gayle and Tom Benson funded the construction of the Gayle and Tom Benson Stadium at the University of the Incarnate Word in San Antonio, which opened on campus on September 1, 2008.

 In January 2012, Benson and her husband were awarded the Pro Ecclesia et Pontifice for their service to Catholic Church by Pope Benedict XVI.

 In November 2012, Gayle Benson and her husband, Tom, donated $7.5 million towards the construction of Tulane University's Yulman Stadium.
 The playing surface is known as Benson Field.

 In 2015, the Benson family gave $20 million for cancer care and research.

 In February 2019, the Gayle and Tom Benson Charitable Trust donated $5 million to Jesuit High School.

 In March 2019, the Gayle and Tom Benson Charitable Trust donated $3.5 million to Second Harvesters Food Bank.

 In September 2019, the Gayle and Tom Benson Charitable Trust donated $1 million to the campaign of Children's of Mississippi to build a playground at the University of Mississippi Medical Center.

 In December 2023, Ochsner Health System announced it would be constructing a new, standalone children's hospital with a significant donation from Gayle Benson.
 The 343,000-square-feet facility will be named The Gayle and Tom Benson Ochsner Children's Hospital.

+In December 2024, the Catholic Near East Welfare Association awarded Benson with its Faith & Culture award for her philanthropy and contributions to the promotion of human dignity.